OkGoDoIt/OpenAI-API-dotnet/README.md

-_Hey all, I know there's a bunch of issues and PR's piling up, but there's a reason I haven't made any changes recently.
-Expect big news in the next couple weeks.
-Things will be a lot more up to date after that.
-Sorry for the hassle in the meantime!_
+Microsoft reached out to me about transitioning this library into a new official C# OpenAI library and now it's ready to go!
+Starting with [v2.0.0-beta.3](https://www.nuget.org/packages/OpenAI/2.0.0-beta.3), the official library now has full coverage and will stay up-to-date.
+More details in the blog post here: https://devblogs.microsoft.com/dotnet/openai-dotnet-library

+This github repo will remain here to document my original version of the library through [version 1.11, which is still available on Nuget as well](https://www.nuget.org/packages/OpenAI/1.11.0).
+🎉

 # C#/.NET SDK for accessing the OpenAI APIs, including GPT-3.5/4, GPT-3.5/4-Turbo, and DALL-E 2/3

 A simple C# .NET wrapper library to use with OpenAI's API.
-More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).
-This is an unofficial wrapper library around the OpenAI API.
-I am not affiliated with OpenAI and this library is not endorsed or supported by them.
+More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).  **This is my original unofficial wrapper library around the OpenAI API.**

 ## Quick Example